 Elymus elymoides (Bottlebrush squirreltail)

-Formerly known as Sitanion hystrix.
-Cool season, very drought tolerant, short-lived perennial bunchgrass found on both deep and shallow soils.
+Formerly Sitanion hystrix.
+Cool season, shortlived, perennial native bunchgrass found on both deep and shallow soils.
+Very drought tolerant.
 Easy to establish and often behaves as a pioneer species on disturbed sites.
-Provides good winter and spring forage to grass grazing animals.
+Extremely fire tolerant.
+Grows in a wide range of habitats from shadscale communities to alpine tundra.
+Provides good winter and spring forage to grazing animals.
 Especially useful for revegetation of drastically disturbed sites.
+Varieties listed below.

 INFORMATION & ATTRIBUTES